spikedoanz/public/wirehead-blog.md

 In short, to fetch a batch of data from Wirehead, the following operations are executed:

-1. Get chunk indeces of samples from collection given index
+1. Get chunk indices of samples from collection given index
 2. Create a batch to store samples into
-3. Fetch chunks from chunk indeces fetched in # 1.
+3. Fetch chunks from chunk indices fetched in # 1.
 4. >>>> Recreate data from chunks <<<<